stephen-fox/brkit/README.md

 this library is completely optional and the process connection code can be utilized independently of this library.

-In particular, the `ParseExploitArgs` function adds several useful commands and optional arguments to the exploit program including:
+In particular, the `ParseExploitArgs` function automatically adds several useful commands and optional arguments to the exploit program.
+The following commands can be specified by running `<exploit-name> <command>`:

 - `exec` - Execute a process using Go's `os/exec` library
 - `ssh` - Connect to a remote process using SSH and named pipes.
 This is